-“Oryouri Fujii” is a Japanese cuisine restaurant located in Gofuku, 10-minute drive from Toyama Station.
+A two-star “Oryouri Fujii” is a Japanese cuisine restaurant located in Gofuku, 10-minute drive from Toyama Station.
 Hironori Fujii, the owner, serves dishes inspired by his love of the local area, featuring Toyama mountain delicacies and delicious seafood.

 After graduating from high school, Chef Fujii spent a year studying Japanese cuisine at the “Ecole Tsuji Tokyo”, the national cookery school in Tokyo.
 He learned his trade for five years at ""Zeniya""which is a world gourmet guide award washoku restaurant in Kanazawa, Ishikawa, and then went to work at ""Mashita"" in Kyoto’s Gion in for another 6 years, under the supervision of the owner, who was from the main restaurant of the ""Shofukuro"" chain in Shiga.
 After that, he returned to his hometown Toyama and opened his own restaurant “Oryori Fujii” in 2011.
 The restaurant has strong regional ties and is highly regarded by the locals, as well as being listed in world gourmet guide.

 “My ethos is to create food that blends the well-established traditions of Japanese cuisine with contemporary techniques, reflecting the changes of the four seasons,” says Chef fujii.
 He wants his guests to enjoy what he describes as Toyama's “treasure trove"" of food, with dishes that feature produce of the earth and ingredients purchased directly from the producers.
 His aim is to serve dishes that consist almost entirely of produce from Toyama.
 He puts a particular emphasis on the “dashi” (soup stock) he uses since this is the base ingredient for all his cooking.
-The key ingredients are: kelp (Chef fujii uses high-grade aromatic Rishiri kelp from Hokkaido); bonito flakes (he uses high quality dried fermented tuna, “katsuobushi,” from Makurazaki in Kagoshima - the flakes are shaved daily to ensure the best dashi); water (he uses mountain spring water from Kamiichi in Sengoku Jouyama).
+The key ingredients are: kelp (Chef fujii uses high-grade aromatic Rishiri kelp from Hokkaido); bonito flakes (he uses high quality dried fermented tuna, “katsuobushi,” from Makurazaki in Kagoshima - the flakes are shaved daily to ensure the best dashi); water (he uses well water from Manjusen's brewery).
 He adds seasonal ingredients and serves these together with the dashi as a soup dish which can be enjoyed all year round.

 Chef Fujii feels a deep affection for the region and is devoted to using ingredients from the local area.
 He is now preparing a new phase of growth.
 His restaurant will relocate to the “Iwase area” with its early Edo period buildings in the northern part of Toyama, this quiet port town redolent of old Japan.

-Although the counter adds a relaxed touch to the atmosphere, overall this is a restaurant that sets its sights on being a high-class venue.
+Overall this is a restaurant that sets its sights on being a high-class venue.
 It has its eyes firmly set on the future, with the unending pursuit of its ideals to convey the best that Japanese culture has to offer.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.